Friday Recap: Hand-picked Goodness Edition

 I’m always torn between the choice of locking down my privacy and keeping settings open to create and foster relationships.
 Tony Adam is known as an expert in creating and building relationships, and he takes an introspective look at relationships, sales and the reality of opportunity cost.

-Richard Zwicky of Eightfold Logic is polling the industry for its opinion on the most influential characters in Internet marketing.
+Richard Zwicky of Eightfold Logic is polling the industry for its opinion on the most influential characters in Digital marketing.
 He’s divided many top experts among the categories of SEO, PPC, social media, link building, and all-arounders and is asking people to vote for who they follow most closely.
 Somehow I ended up on the cross-channel contributors list.
 (Don’t look at me.
 I don’t know how it happened.)
 [Vote for V! –Susan] Self-promotion aside, I think the lists are a helpful resource for prioritizing your blog reading and for recognizing who is generating important discussions in our community.

 Self-promo point number two: an interview I did for State of Search with Bas Van Den Beld is now available for your reading pleasure.
 Among other things, I share my thoughts on where the industry is today, the relationship between search and social, and my hot button issue of the moment.
 It’s part of a summer series of interviews and there are many respected experts who have or will soon be spilling their search and social guts, so check it out.